 In 2014 the trustees approved a plan to conserve 2,100 acres of Middlebury’s Bread Loaf campus in perpetuity.
-Blue Source, a carbon accounting company, assessed the land and quantified carbon credits based on the amount of carbon dioxide sequestered by the Bread Loaf forests.
+Blue Source, a carbon accounting company, assessed the land and quantified carbon credits based on the amount of carbon dioxide sequestered and stored by the Bread Loaf and Champlain Valley forests.
 A portion of these carbon credits was used to offset the remaining portion of our carbon footprint after biomass and other carbon-reducing changes on campus.

 The Path to Carbon Neutrality

 |2001||Middlebury College’s Environmental Peak Report recommends adopting a carbon neutral goal.

 A student conducts the Middlebury’s first emissions inventory as an internship and senior thesis in collaboration with Clean Air-Cool Planet.